RUC-NLPIR/FlashRAG/README.md

 - [ ] Enhance code adaptability and readability

 ## :page_with_curl: Changelog
 [25/02/24] We have added support for **multimodal RAG**, including **MLLMs like Llava, Qwen, InternVL**, and various **multimodal retrievers with Clip architecture**.
 More information can be found in our new version of arxiv article.
-Try it!
+Try it🔥!

 [25/01/21] Our technical paper [FlashRAG: A Python Toolkit for Efficient RAG Research](https://arxiv.org/abs/2405.13576) is honored to have been accepted to the Resource Track of the 2025 **ACM Web Conference (WWW 2025)**.
 Please Check it out!